How Much Does a Trip To Hawaii Cost for a Family of Four (2026 Prices)

 But because we’re estimating the total cost of a 10-day trip, we have to include food.
 The average dinner can run $50 – $100 per person, depending on the type of restaurant and the number of beverages ordered.

-At Duke’s in Waikiki, for example, a fish entree is $34 – $39.
+At Duke’s in Waikiki, for example, a fish entree is $39 – $47.
 Add in a drink, tax, and tip, and you’ve spent $70 without trying.
-Add on an appetizer or dessert and the bill climbs.

 We think it’s safe to say you’ll spend around $210 per day on food for four people, with a comfortable budget.